Your cooperative is currently experiencing normal energy demand. No special energy saving measures are necessary.

 1,000

 Wattage information may be obtained by looking at the appliance nameplate, usually labeled on the back of all units.
 Bluestem’s electric rates vary from winter to summer.
-See our single phase rate.
 In the examples below, an average rate of 10 cents per kilowatt hour is used.

 Example One: